rdalen/Boxify/docs/kicad-integration.md

 - Easier handling of imported assemblies

 The Composite Part represents the complete imported PCB assembly as a single mechanical reference.

+Sadly, the Composited PCB is looking a little gray now… 😉

 ---